 - Put the beef shank, ox tail, and beef chuck in a large pot with enough water to cover the meat.
 Bring to a boil.
 Once the water boils, take the meat out and set aside.
 Pour out all the water and put the meat back into the pot.
 (Throwing away the water gets rid of most of the impurities and any gross flavors from the meat.)
-Add fresh water to the soup pot until it just covers the meat.
+Add fresh water to the soup pot until it just covers the meat and the salt.
 Be careful not to add too much water as it will make the soup weak in flavor.
 Bring water to a boil.

 - While the water is boiling in the step above, place the onion and ginger in the oven for 20 minutes on broil.
 Set aside.

-- Simmer for an hour more.
+- Simmer for another 1 ½ hours more.
 The soup should be done after this time period.
 Take the spice pouch out of the soup and throw away.

 - Cooking the noodles: Boil water and add in the pho noodles.
 Let it simmer for about 2 minutes or until noodles are done.
 If you are using fresh noodles, submerge noodles in boiling water for 5-10 seconds and they're done!

 - Put some noodles in a soup bowl.
 Add fish sauce, bean sprouts, cilantro, and green onions on top.
 All these toppings are optional.
 Leave off any you don't like!
 Top it off with some of the beef chuck, beef shank, and ox tail meat you set aside earlier.
 Finally, ladle enough soup into the bowl so that it covers the noodles and toppings to your liking.

 - Optional: Season with hoison sauce and sriracha to your liking.